Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

 \subsection{Recurrent Neural Networks based Models}

-Recurrent Neural Network (RNN) \cite{rumelhart1986learning} is a class of neural networks that excels in modeling sequential data.
-It intends to capture sequential relations and syntactic/semantic information from word sequences.
-Inside RNN models, the neurons are connected through hidden layers.
-Different from other neural network structures, the inputs of each RNN neuron are not only from word or sentence embedding but also from the output of the previous hidden state.
-Despite the fact that RNN are powerful, vanilla RNN models often encounter gradient explosion or vanishing issues.
-Thus, a large number of RNN-variants are proposed to conquer these problems.
+Recurrent Neural Networks (RNNs) \cite{rumelhart1986learning} excel in modeling sequential data by capturing sequential relations and syntactic/semantic information from word sequences.
+In RNN models, neurons are connected through hidden layers and unlike other neural network structures, the inputs of each RNN neuron come not only from the word or sentence embedding but also from the output of the previous hidden state.
+Despite being powerful, vanilla RNN models often encounter gradient explosion or vanishing issues, so a large number of RNN-variants have been proposed.
 The most prevalent ones are Long Short-Term Memory (LSTM) \cite{hochreiter1997long}, Gated Recurrent Unit (GRU) \cite{Chung2014empirical} and Bi-directional Long Short-Term Memory (Bi-LSTM) \cite{huang2015bidirectional}.
-The \textsl{DNN based Model} in Figure \ref{fig:network} can be replaced by these RNN based models to design networks.
+The DNN based Model in Figure \ref{fig:network} can be replaced with RNN based models to design models.

-RNN-based models are adopted by multi-document summarization task since 2015.
-Cao et al. \cite{cao2015ranking} proposed a RNN-based model termed \textsl {Ranking framework upon Recursive Neural Networks (R2N2)}, which leverages manually extracted word-level and sentence-level features as inputs.
+RNN based models have been used in MDS tasks since 2015.
+Cao et al. \cite{cao2015ranking} proposed an RNN-based model termed \textsl {Ranking framework upon Recursive Neural Networks (R2N2)}, which leverages manually extracted words and sentence-level features as inputs.
 This model transfers the sentence ranking task into a hierarchical regression process, which measures the importance of sentences and constituents in the parsing tree.
-Li et al. \cite{li2017cascaded} developed a RNN-based framework to estimate the salience information from documents in an unsupervised manner.
-This framework is employed for information distillation to extract salience information vectors from the input sentences.
-In this process, cascaded attention retains the most relevant embeddings to reconstruct the original input sentence vectors.
-During the reconstruction process, the proposed model leverages a sparsity constraint to penalize trivial information in the output vectors.
+Zheng et al. \cite{zheng2019subtopic} used a hierarchical RNN structure to utilize the subtopic information by extracting not only sentence and document embeddings, but also topic embeddings.
+In this SubTopic-Driven Summarization \textsl {(STDS)} model, the readers' comments are seen as auxiliary documents and the model employs soft clustering to incorporate comment and sentence representation for further obtaining subtopic representation.
+Arthur et al. \cite{bravzinskas2019unsupervised} introduced a GRU-based encoder-decoder architecture to minimize the diversity of opinions reflecting the dominant views while generating multi-review summaries.
+Mao et al. \cite{mao2020multi} proposed a maximal margin relevance guided reinforcement learning framework (RL-MMR) to incorporate the advantages of neural sequence learning and statistical measures.
+The proposed soft attention for learning adequate representation allows more exploration of search space.